ericfjosne/Dell-XPS-7390-Opencore/README.md

 PS2 Keyboards/Trackpads:
 - [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases): Works with various PS2 keyboards, mice, and trackpads
 - [VoodooI2C](https://github.com/VoodooI2C/VoodooI2C/releases): Attaches to I2C controllers to allow plugins to talk to I2C trackpads.
 To be paired with the plugin VoodooI2CHID.

+USB ports mapping:
+- [USBToolBox](https://github.com/USBToolBox/tool): Instead of mapping everything manually, let's use something that does it for you.
+Used the Windows tool to discover all available ports of the machine and generate the `UTBMap.kext` for it.
+Both the [latest `USBToolBox.kext`](https://github.com/USBToolBox/kext/releases) and this generated `UTBMap.kext` are necessary.

 SSDTs:
 ----